Robert Seymour Conway

-Robert Seymour Conway FBA (20 September 1864 – 28 September 1933) was a British classical scholar and comparative philologist.
+Robert Seymour Conway (20 September 1864 – 28 September 1933) was a British classical scholar and comparative philologist.
 Born in Stoke Newington, he was the elder brother of Katharine St John Conway.
 He was educated at City of London School and Gonville and Caius College, Cambridge, where he graduated with firsts in parts I and II of the classics tripos and won the Chancellor's Medal for English Verse.
 He was Hulme Professor of Latin Literature, at Victoria University, Manchester, from 1903 until his retirement in 1929.

 In 1929 he stood for parliament at the General Election in the constituency of the Combined English Universities for the Liberal Party, finishing in third place.